 What Is a Tool Safety Manual?

-A Tool Safety Manual is a vital document that complements the use of a software tool.
+Tool Safety Manual (TSM) is a vital document that complements the use of a software tool.
 It serves as a guide for development teams, outlining how to use a specific software tool safely and correctly within a safety-critical development process.
-It goes beyond a standard user manual by focusing specifically on the aspects relevant to achieving and maintaining functional safety.
+It goes beyond a standard user manual by focusing specifically on the aspects relevant to achieving and maintaining functional safety compliance.

 Why Is a Tool Safety Manual Necessary for Software Tools?